 Dr. Kim has participated in various summer music festivals including, Italy Amalfi Coast Music and Arts Festival, Bowdoin International Music Festival, Seoul Music Festival and Academy, San Francisco International Summer Music Festival, Pacific Music Festival, Interlochen Arts Camp, Brevard Music Festival, all on a merit scholarship and working as an ensemble coach.
 Dr. Kim has worked with acclaimed international artists such as Leon Fleisher, Aldo Ciccolini, John Perry, Robert McDonald, Elizabeth Pridonoff and Daniel Pollack.

 Alongside her performing career, Dr. Kim is a committed music educator.
-She served as a faculty member at Myongji University in Korea, and teaches at Lindeblad School of Music while maintaining her private studio in Georgia.
+She has served as a faculty member at Myongji University in South Korea.
 Dr. Kim has been awarded "Certificate of Excellence" from the Music-Fest Competition, Prima Volta Music Competition, Crescendo International Music Competition, etc., in recognition of her outstanding commitment to music education and her students' achievements.
 Dr. Kim has served as a member of the Piano Competition Committee and adjudicator for the Piano Auditions at the Music Educators Association of New Jersey (MEANJ).
-She is currently a member of the Music Teachers National Association (MTNA), Georgia Music Teachers Association (GMTA) and the Gwinnett County Music Teachers Association (GCMTA).
-Dr. Kim is a STEINWAY Teacher & Educational Partner with Steinway & Sons.
+She has recently relocated to Georgia and started Pianoforte Music Academy.
+She is currently a member of the Music Teachers National Association (MTNA), Georgia Music Teachers Association (GMTA), Gwinnett County Music Teachers Association (GCMTA) and the National Federation of Music Clubs (NFMC).